tremor-rs/tremor-runtime/.github/pull_request_template.md

 If an RFC is required and not submitted yet the PR will be tagged as RFC required and blocked until the RFC is submitted and approved.

-As a rule of thumb, bugfixes or minimal additions that have no backwords impact and are fully self-contained usually do not require an RFC.
+As a rule of thumb, bugfixes or minimal additions that have no backwards impact and are fully self-contained usually do not require an RFC.
 Larger changes, changes to behavior, breaking changes usually do.
 If in doubt, please open a ticket for a PR first to discuss the issue.